WeblateOrg/weblate/docs/admin/config.rst

 LOGIN_REQUIRED_URLS
 -------------------

-List of URL which require login (besides standard rules built into Weblate).
+List of URLs which require login (besides standard rules built into Weblate).
 This allows you to password protect whole installation using:

 .. code-block:: python